 They have speakers, costume contests, games, lots of merchandise and can be a lot of fun.
 Some of them run for two days or even three and Faith absolutely loves going to them.
 They can be expensive though as if your children are anything like mine, they will want to buy everything!

 For us, it was well over a year ago that Faith first got into cosplay.
-I remember when she asked me to order her a wig from eBay and I was so confused as I had no idea that she was interested in cosplay at that time and I had never been asked to buy a wig for one of my kids before!
-I knew that she had been struggling to make friends and at this time she was still attending regular school and was very quiet and a bit withdrawn.
+I remember when she asked me to order her a wig from eBay.
+I was so confused as I had no idea that she was interested in cosplay at that time and I had never been asked to buy a wig for one of my kids before!
+However, I knew that she had been struggling to make friends and at this time she was still attending regular school.
+She was in year six at primary school but very quiet and a bit withdrawn.
 So, I brought her the wig and to be honest, thought it was just a one-off thing and didn’t really think much more about it at the time.

 However, Faith really enjoyed cosplay and it wasn’t long before I realised that she has a real passion for it.
 It was nice to see her get excited about something, so I started asking her questions about it.
 Through discussions with Faith and a bit of my own online research, I discovered that there is a whole community of cosplayers.